 - First Anime Appearance: Koe no Katachi (2016)

 What do Komugi (Hunter x Hunter), Ayase Shiromiya (Guilty Crown), and Yukimura Seichi (Prince of Tennis) all have in common?
 These characters blossom in the face of personal challenges and societal expectations.
-This similar narrative arc applies to our ninth entry born in the month of June, Shōko Nishimiya.
+This similar narrative arc applies to our ninth entry born in June, Shōko Nishimiya.

 The events of grade school haunt Shōko into high school.
 Outwardly, she continues to prioritize the care of others over herself.
 Shōko blames herself for being a burden on family and friends.
 This inner turmoil drives Shōko to reconnect with grade school classmates to help everyone she has ‘tainted.’
 Without leaking any spoilers, this personal odyssey results in the psychological growth of Shōko and her classmates.

-Surprisingly, there are people who still shy away from conversations about disabilities.
+Surprisingly, some people still shy away from conversations about disabilities.
 This is not to mention that some folks feel that one’s disability is the result of someone’s capability.
 Koe no Katachi sets out to dismantle those outmoded beliefs to present a story of acceptance and understanding.
 This message resonates with fans as they select Shōko Nishimiya as a favorite character in anime for June.

 Read also: 10 Anime Movies to Look Forward to in 2021